 Want to know more about traveling in Pakistan?
 Go to our Pakistan travel guide!

-Your escort will ask you to which hotel you want to go.
+Your escort will ask you to which hotel you want to go to.
 In practice, you only have one choice: Bloom Star Hotel.
 Other hotels will not accept foreigners.
-Bloom Star is near the train station and the Home Office, and is relatively comfortable.
-It costs 2,500 Rs a night.
-You are only allowed to leave the premise with police escort.
-The police will only come to bring you to the Home Office for your NOC, and to the train station afterwards.
+Bloom Star is near the train station and the Home Office.
+It costs 2,500 Rs a night. but you might have to bargain hard to get this price.
+If you claim you don’t have money, it might be possible to sleep in the police station.
+We recommend you try this, as Bloom Star Hotel is run by people who will try to get as much money out of you as possible, and they’re not very helpful.
+The police will only come to bring you to the Home Office for your NOC, and to the train station afterward.
 You’re basically under house arrest.

 The NOC will be valid from the day after you get it.
 In our case, this meant we had to stay another day in Quetta, as we already missed the only train to Karachi at 11:00.
 The office workers were willing to make ours valid for the same day, and we heard other reports about people who were allowed to leave on the same day, so make sure to ask.

-Make sure to go the train station after you got you NOC, so you can buy a train ticket to wherever you’re going.
+Make sure to go to the train station straight after you got your NOC, so you can buy a train ticket to wherever you’re going.
 The police won’t come back for you later.

 Day 5: Leaving Quetta

 The day has come, you can finally leave!
 We decided to go to Karachi, but there are also trains to Lahore and Peshawar.
 There is only one train leaving at 11:00.
 A ticket is 905 Rs per person and it takes about 23 hours.
 You can buy food and water at the train station and along the way.